 - Other options

 Sometimes, you may need your message history to move between your computers and devices.
 Today, when there is an abundance of smart gadgets, and we replace those quite often.
 It is important to ensure that wherever you go, your emails and contacts will be accessible.
 Probably the most widely used correspondence software today, especially in business settings, is Outlook email online.
-In cases when you have no technical support to contact, awareness of the basic transfer procedure will save you time and prevent data loss.
-There are several possible reasons warranting download and transfer of messages from your Outlook inbox.
+In cases when you have no technical support to contact, awareness of the basic Outlook export procedure will save you time and prevent data loss.
+There are several possible reasons warranting export Outlook messages from your inbox.

 Note: If you looking for the solution to import .mbox or .mbx mailbox files to Outlook, please read this article instead.